CyberFlameGO/svnpython/Doc/library/unittest.rst

       Called when the test case *test* is about to be run.

+      The default implementation simply increments the instance's :attr:`testsRun` counter.

    .. method:: stopTest(test)

       Called after the test case *test* has been executed, regardless of the outcome.

+      The default implementation does nothing.

    .. method:: startTestRun(test)

       Called once before any tests are executed.

-      .. versionadded:: 2.7
+      .. versionadded:: 3.2

    .. method:: stopTestRun(test)

-      Called once after all tests are executed.
+      Called once before any tests are executed.

-      .. versionadded:: 2.7
+      .. versionadded:: 3.2

    .. method:: addError(test, err)